Ontario Road Trip: A 7-day Itinerary Through Algoma and Lake Superior

 Iron Bridge Historical Museum

-Next on the itinerary was a visit to the Lake Superior Provincial Park Visitors Center; we purchased a park permit and walked down to Pebble Beach to dip a finger in Lake Superior; yep, it's cold.
+Next on the itinerary is a visit to the Lake Superior Provincial Park Visitors Center.
+We purchased a park permit and walked down to Pebble Beach to dip a finger in Lake Superior.
+Yep, it's cold.

 Picking up rocks on the beach, Lake Superior Provincial Park.